-Originally from Brazil’s capital city, Brasilia, Mestre Umoi de Souza has over 30 years of Capoeira experience.
-He founded Grupo União na Capoeira in 1983 and currently has academies in Brazil, Canada, Norway and Portugal.
+Originally from Brazil’s capital city, Brasilia, Mestre Umoi de Souza with over 40 years of Capoeira experience, founded Grupo União na Capoeira in 1983 and currently has academies in Brazil, Canada, Norway, Germany, England and Portugal.
 G.U.C.
 Canada was formed in January 2006 under the leadership of Professor Kmelo, and is comprised of members varying in age and cultural backgrounds.

 G.U.C.’s mission is to utilize Capoeira to build strong communities, promote unity, fight poverty and marginalization.